finbourne/lusid-sdk-java-preview/sdk/docs/CounterpartiesApi.md

 # **listCounterpartyAgreements**
 > ResourceListOfGetCounterpartyAgreementResponse listCounterpartyAgreements(asAt)

-[EXPERIMENTAL] ListCounterpartyAgreements: List the set of Counterparty Agreements
+[EXPERIMENTAL] List the set of Counterparty Agreements

 List the set of Counterparty Agreements at the specified AsAt date/time